-If, like me, you like islands, from here or elsewhere, dive into this book: Needing islands, by the geographer Louis Brigand.
-The man is a scientist, but it is in passion, in love, that he speaks of the islands he has visited as part of his research.
+If, like me, you love islands, here or elsewhere, dive into this book: Need for islandsby the geographer Louis Brigand.
+The man is a scientist, but it is as a passionate person, as a lover, that he talks about the islands he visited in the course of his research.

-No Asian islands in the memories mentioned in his book.
-But he has very right words to say that irresistible attraction that the islands exert on our imagination (remember Treasure Island by Stevenson!), to talk about the beauty of insularity, about the happiness that consists in letting the days go by looking at the sea...
-Small excerpt:
+No Asian islands in the memories evoked in his book.
+But he has the right words to say the irresistible attraction that islands have on our imagination (remember Treasure Island of Stevenson!), to talk about the beauty of insularity, the happiness that consists in letting the days go by while looking at the sea...
+Small extract:

 Finally, I prefer to move regularly from one island to another, and thus be itinerant and nomadic, rather than fixed and sedentary.
-As a result, I have the impression to have elected in an immense archipelago, to travel permanently from one house to another, and to share my life between spaces that come together, forming a whole in which I draws energy and a certain resourcing.
+As a result, I have the impression of having chosen to live in an immense archipelago, to travel permanently from one house to another, and to share my life between spaces that come together, forming a whole from which I draw energy and a certain resourcefulness.
 (P.67)

-I do not feel anything else, the idea of going back, very soon, for distant archipelagos.
+I don't feel anything else, at the idea of leaving again, very soon, for distant archipelagos.
 The Perhentian Islands, then Borneo, Sipadan and Mabul, Derawan and Sangalaki ...

-Oh, my God!
-This book is just in time.
-I am in great need of islands.
+Oh, my!
+This book is perfect for me.
+I am in dire need of islands.